KhanMuhamamdT/Project2final/project-worksheet.md

 | Total | H | 40hrs| hrs | 5hrs |

 ## Additional Libraries and Toola
-  -React, React router , BootStrap,
+  - React, React router , BootStrap,
-  - Visual Stusio
+  - Visual Studio
 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description.
 Code snippet should not be greater than 10 lines of code.